 - Airbnb is the largest online platform for listing homes, rooms, and individual beds for short-term rental.
-More recently they’ve started selling tourism “experiences” like city tours that users can also organize and host for extra money.
-Hosts are charged a 3% commission on reservations.
+More recently it's started selling tourism “experiences” such as city tours that users can also organize and host for extra money.
+Hosts are charged at least a 3% service fee on reservations.

-The sharing economy is now giving car rental companies a run for their money too, with consumer-to-consumer sites through which users can rent out their idle vehicles for visitors to use.
+The sharing economy gives car rental companies a run for their money too, with consumer-to-consumer sites through which users can rent out their idle vehicles for visitors to use.

 - Turo is the largest service for peer-to-peer car rentals, available nationwide and across Canada.
-As with Airbnb, users can be assured of others’ trustworthiness by checking reviews they’ve received from other renters in the past.
+As with Airbnb, users can be assured of others’ trustworthiness by checking reviews received from past renters.

 - Getaround is only available in select major cities, but the service makes the rental process more streamlined (if impersonal) by allowing users to pick up and gain access to cars through the app alone.

 - Sidecar is for renting out space within a car rather than the whole car itself, meaning vehicle owners can get paid to carpool when commuting or undertaking long road trips.

 Parking is a valuable commodity in many cities, so those living in desirable high-traffic areas can easily earn hundreds each month just by renting out space in their driveway or carport.
 Of course, there are apps that can help you do so.